 Costa Vicentina On a Budget

-CitiesCosta Vicentia is divided into many small villages, although with so much agriculture in the area, some villages are more tourist friendly than others.
-These villages and towns offer some of the best experiences for visitors:
+CitiesCosta Vicentina is divided into many small villages, although with so much agriculture in the area, some villages are more tourist friendly than others.
+These villages and towns offer some of the best experiences for visitors, and also some of the best of Portugal's beaches.

-Odeceixe: A small beach town which marks the northernmost point of the Costa Vicentia coastline.
+Odeceixe: A small beach town which marks the northernmost point of the Costa Vicentina coastline.

 Burgau: A small fishing village situated on top of a hill, with a lovely beach located at the bottom of the hill.
 The village marks the southernmost point of the coastline.